KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ## News

+**[31/01/2026]** Four papers, DACx2, VLSIx1 and TVLSIx1 are under review.
+Good luck!

 **[11/01/2026]** I will attend ASP-DAC in Hong Kong and DATE in Italy.
 Welcome to establish connection with me, see you then!

-**[20/11/2025]** Four papers, DACx2 and CICCx2 are under review.
-Good luck!

 **[05/11/2025] DATE'26:** One first-authored paper, **DS-CIM: Digital Stochastic Computing-In-Memory Featuring Accurate OR-Accumulation via Sample Region Remapping for Edge AI Models**, has been accepted by DATE'26!
 Congrats!🎉